Effective reading begins with mental preparation.

 I always have an audiobook in my mobile and always take earphones with me.

 They are noise cancelling earphones, which means I can listen to books while I walk around traffic or as I’m on a bus -and without the need to pump that volume to ear-damaging levels-.

 At home, I have two portable speakers that I connect with bluetooth to my phone.

 So when I’m the bathroom flossing, I’m listening to audiobooks.

 When I’m eating -if it’s not sometign too crunchy and noisy-, I either call home or, you guessed it, listen to a book.

-When I’m going through my stretching and exercising routing at home… I listen to audiobook.
+When I’m going through my stretching and exercising routine at home… I listen to audiobooks.

 Some time ago I had started to switch the speaker from remote when I’d wake up so that I’d use those 10 minutes where you just lie in bed doing nothing (but I stopped it: that’s my time to think and be grateful now).

 Of course, don’t go thinking I’m this monster of efficiency: plenty of times I slack off.
 Too many times.
 But I often remind myself I need to demand better of myself and the less I use those downtimes, the dumber I’ll be.
 And then I force myself to tune in.